omererdem/honeything/README.md

 # HoneyThing
-Implementation of a TR-069 Honeypot
+Honeypot for Internet of TR-069 Things